 We’ll have a fauna handler on site to inspect each tree and relocate any wildlife before any trees are removed.

 We’re also working with community groups to identify opportunities to recycle and reuse the timber from these trees.

-Once our works are complete, we’ll landscape the area with new trees and shrubs.
+Once our works are complete, we’ll landscape the area with over 10,000 new trees and shrubs.